-Early signs of trouble in started surfacing in June of 2019 as users started reporting delays in fund withdraws.
-Some took to complain on Chinese social media site “Weibo” citing that they were unable to receive funds despite writing for 35 hours after submitting withdraw requests (Source Blocktempo).
+Early signs of trouble started surfacing in June of 2019 as users started reporting delays in fund withdraws.
+Some took to complain on the Chinese social media site “Weibo” citing that they were unable to receive funds despite writing for 35 hours after submitting withdrawal requests (Source Blocktempo).

-Initially Plus token blamed on “higher miner fees” for the withdraw delays.
+Initially, Plus token blamed on “higher miner fees” for the withdrawal delays.
 They claimed the sent transactions with 1 sat /byte, leading to long delays on the Bitcoin Blockchain.
 Plus token supporters avidly as their followers to “believe” in the system and disregard the “false information”.

 Scammers: “Sorry We have run”

 As funds began moving, one of the transactions carried the note “Sorry, we have run” as a comment to the transaction.
 This really needs no explanation – organisers of the scam have initiated their exit strategy and fled the country.

 Law enforcement were able to arrest 6 of the suspects involved with PLUS token in Vanatu on the 29th of June 2019.
 They were detained and extradited back to China to face trial.
 Seems like they didn’t do enough research when fleeing the country.